asozza/ecearth-quests/epochal/NEMO/NEMO_workflow.md

 ```

 > 🔎 Grid indices in `ncview` differ from Fortran by +2, so adjust accordingly.
+However, a lot of manual tuning is required.

 Of course, after each modification you need to recompile the tool.
 A shortcut for this